hrishisvijayan/elearn2/frontend/lms_frontend/commentdetails/error.md

 12. error due to slash appending problem -- can be solved by adding '/' in the last. inside the axios.

+13. object is not iterable django error - change the get into filter